JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 “Okay! $25.
 You want it?” she asked.
 And I basically said, “Yeah, but I need to get the money.”
 And with that she put it behind the counter and said, “When you get the money come back.”

+I walked out of the store and told my friends they wanted $25 for it.
+One responded, “That’s cheap!
+You should get it.”
+But someone else pointed out that it didn’t come with any cables and you can’t tell if it works.
+And they were right.
+But my thoughts were for $25 it was worth the gamble.
+And besides, my brother was an electrical engineer so he could help me fix it if need be.

+***

+I headed back home and told my dad about the disk drive.
+His response was “Twenty five dollars?
+Are you sure this is a good thing?”

+“Yes!”
+I said.
+Also, when he started talking to my mom about it I realized she basically knew the people who owned the store so if the thing was dead and my brother couldn’t fix it, we could haggle them to accept a return.

+“Okay, let’s go,” my dad said and with that we both headed outside.

+The sun was setting but the shop was only about 4 blocks away.

+I went into the store with my dad, the woman behind the counter recognized me and then pulled then Atari 810 disk drive out.
+“See!”
+I said as he looked it over.
+After a while he said, “Okay, good.
+We’ll take it.”
+And with that my dad handed over the $25, the woman placed the bare disk drive into a used, non-descript shopping bag and we headed back home.

 ***